schliker1987/redeemeradioweb/README.md

-# SuperHeroFM - README #
+# RedeemeRadio - README #

-Welcome to the SuperHeroFM project -- an open source project for allowing broadcasting the radio of Alexander Schliker, our Super Hero who can fly, to Defense, Branches, Army, Navy, Air Force, Private Sector, Civilians, etc.
+Welcome to the RedeemeRadio project -- an open source project for allowing broadcasting the radio of Alexander Schliker, our Super Hero who can fly, to Defense, Branches, Army, Navy, Air Force, Private Sector, Civilians, etc.

 ### License Terms ###